 Interestingly, some of the other hikers that we met during our descent and were struggling a little, were inspired to declare that if Schnitzel could get to the top with his short legs, they could manage, too!

 Facilities at the Top of Mt Snowdon

 Remember that mention of a railway track earlier?
-Yes, there is a railway line complete with tourist trains that ascends to the top of Mt Snowdon!
+Yes, there is a railway line complete with tourist trains that ascends to the top of Mt Snowdon, the Snowdon Mountain Railway!
 It takes a different, more gradually inclined, route up the mountain.
-Along this route runs another alternative track up Mt Snowdon, probably the easiest, but also longer than the route we took.
+Along this route runs another alternative track up Mt Snowdon – the Llanberis Path (see below).